Approximation and Non-parametric Estimation of ResNet-type Convolutional Neural Networks: Conclusion

 Another question is when the approximation and estimation error rates of CNNs can \textit{exceed} that of FNNs.
-We can derive the same rates as FNNs essentially because we can realize block-sparse FNNs using CNNs that have the same order of parameters (see Theorem \ref{thm:fnn-to-cnn}).
-If we can find some special structures of FNNs -- like repetition, then, the CNNs might need fewer parameters and can achieve better estimation error rate.
+We can derive the same rates as FNNs essentially because we can realize block-sparse FNNs using CNNs with the same order of parameters (see Theorem \ref{thm:fnn-to-cnn}).
+If we can find some special structures of FNNs -- like repetition, the CNNs might need fewer parameters and can achieve a better estimation error rate.
 Note that there is no hope for enhancement for the H\"older case since the estimation rate using FNNs is already minimax optimal (up to logarithmic factors).
-It is left for future research which function classes and constraints of FNNs, like block-sparseness, we should choose.
+It is left for future research which functions classes and constraints of FNNs, like block-sparseness, we should choose.